The origin of cold gas in the Circumgalactic Medium: Results

 A cumulative analysis of the fate of the cold and hot phases of outflowing gas is shown in Fig. \ref{outflow_fate_tracker}.
-The red and green lines show the cold gas in outflow heated up and remaining cold, respectively.
-From the right panel, we can see that less than 20\% of the cold gas can survive in cold phase, in agreement with what was already observed in Fig. \ref{outflow_forward_tracker_mass}.
-On the other side, the blue and purple lines show the hot gas cooling down and the one remaining hot, respectively.
+The solid lines show the cold gas in outflow heated up, remaining cold, and converted into stars.
+In the right panel we can see that less than 20\% of the cold gas can survive in cold phase, in agreement with what was already observed in Fig. \ref{outflow_forward_tracker_mass}, while 5-10\% of cold gas is forming stars.
+On the other hand, the dashed lines show the hot gas cooling down and the gas remaining hot.
 In this case, we see that only $\sim$10\% of gas cools down at high redshift, while this fraction increases to almost 50\% for $z<0.75$.
-As noticed in the previous paragraph, this is due to the outflowing gas being launched from a region closer to the center, which is denser and hence favouring gas cooling.
-Nevertheless, we point out that radiation feedback from stellar sources is not included in this simulation, and some studies have shown the importance of this mechanism in heating the cold gas in outflows \citep{decataldo2017molecular}.
+As noted in the previous paragraph, this is due to the outflowing gas being launched from a region closer to the center, which is denser and hence favors gas cooling.
+Nevertheless, we note that radiation feedback from stellar sources is not included in this simulation, and some studies have shown the importance of this mechanism in heating the cold gas in outflows \citep{decataldo2017molecular}.
 Hence, our study could overestimate the amount of the cold gas surviving in outflow, and the amount of gas cooling down from the hot phase.